JetBoom/zombiesurvival/README.md

 Added name and health bar to Spotlamp.

-Display to living zombies who will be next boss.
+During intermission display to living zombies who will be next boss.